deep-finder/tirfm-deepfinder/README.md

 `edf_structure_training_dataset --input path/to/exocytosis_data/ --output path/to/dataset/`

-This will organize the files with the above structure, by putting 70% of the movies in the train/ folder, and 30% of them in the valid/ folder.
+This will organize the input folder (which should be structured as in the previous step) with the above final structure, by putting 70% of the movies in the train/ folder, and 30% of them in the valid/ folder.

 Make sure the output folder is correct, and that you can open its content in napari.